 How does Cefaly work?

-- Cleanse the skin on the forehead
+- Clean the skin on the forehead.

-- Position the electrode on the forehead
+- Place the electrode provided on the forehead.

-- Adjust the intensity as needed
+- Change the intensity of the stimulator as needed.

-What are some of the possible side effects of Cefaly?
+What are the possible side effects?

 - Not liking the feeling of Cefaly on the forehead